lauraangeja/open-field-DLC-pipeline/README.md

 ## Extract Poses from your Videos

-If you **already have open field video recordings** filmed from above, you can use the already trained network to analyse them! **Go straight to the step 5!**
+If you **already have open field video recordings** filmed from above, you can use this trained network to analyse them!
+Follow the next steps:

-Otherwise you can start to:

 1. Download the folder [in this repository](https://github.com/lauraangeja/open-field_DLCpipeline_MJD/tree/main/OpenField-Laura-2023-06-19).
 2. Create your own project in DLC by running the first two cells **Project Creation** in [Train_and_Evaluate](https://github.com/lauraangeja/open-field_DLCpipeline_MJD/blob/main/Train_and_Evaluate.ipynb).